metanav/Arduboy2/README.md

 ### Simple tone generation

-The *BeepPin1* and *BeepPin2* classes are available to generate simple square wave tones.
-These classes are documented in file *Arduboy2BeepDotMG.h*.
-Also, *BeepDemo* is included as one of the example sketches, which demonstrates basic use.
+The *BeepPin1* and *BeepPin2* classes are available from the [*Arduboy2BeepDotMG*](https://github.com/modmatic/Arduboy2BeepDotMG) library to generate simple square wave tones.

 ### Ways to make more code space available to sketches

-#### Sound effects and music

-If all you want is to play single tones, using the built in *BeepPin1* or *BeepPin2* classes will be very efficient.

-If you want to be able to play sequences of tones or background music, using the [*ArduboyTones*](https://github.com/MLXXXp/ArduboyTones) library will be more code efficient than using [*ArduboyPlaytune*](https://github.com/Arduboy/ArduboyPlayTune) or most other sound libraries compatible with the Arduboy. *ArduboyTones* even produces less code than the [Arduino built in *tone()* function](https://www.arduino.cc/en/Reference/Tone).
-You'll have to decide on the appropriate library or functions you use to generate sound, based on the features required and how much memory you want it to use.

 #### Remove the text functions